repotrial/nedrexdb/README.md

 ### Changes in existing parsers and integrations
 - [ ] MONDO integration now includes a check for obsolete disorders and no longer include these nodes.
+- [ ] Display names on `Protein` nodes are now the value displayed in the 'Protein' field on the UniProt website (e.g., ["Cystic fibrosis transmembrane conductance regulator"](https://www.uniprot.org/uniprot/P13569))
 - [ ] Drug Central integration now works on the SQL dump download (rather than requiring a seperate export to CSV outside of the NeDRexDB code).
 - [ ] All integrations for edges now include a check to ensure that both nodes involved (source/target or memberOne/memberTwo, as appropriate) exist in NeDRexDB.